skip to main content

 It’s extremely easy to set up multiprocessing systems based on our VME processor boards, which can be configured to act as the System Controller for bus arbitration, a VME master supporting off board accessible memory, or a VME secondary board.

-VME Benefits
+VME benefits

 As mentioned earlier, defence systems can remain in service for many years, making VME central to mid-life upgrades and lifecycle extensions for legacy embedded systems.